redolution/gekkoboot/README.md

 CLI files are also supported.

-If the selected shortcut file cannot be loaded, iplboot will fall back to `/ipl.dol`.
+If the selected shortcut file cannot be loaded, gekkoboot will fall back to `/ipl.dol`.
 If that cannot be loaded either, the next device will be searched.
-If all fails, iplboot will reboot to the onboard IPL (original GameCube intro and menu).
+If all fails, gekkoboot will reboot to the onboard IPL (original GameCube intro and menu).

-Holding D-Pad Left or the reset button will skip iplboot functionality and reboot straight into the onboard IPL.
+Holding D-Pad Left or the reset button will skip gekkoboot functionality and reboot straight into the onboard IPL.

 For example, this configuration would boot straight into Swiss by default,